After unboxing your shiny new espresso machine, the next challenge is making the most delicious shot of espresso.

 My current go-to for the best espresso beans is Koffee Kult’s Dark Roast.

 The highlight here, in my opinion, is how masterfully the roast is executed.
-Even though the beans are dark roasted to perfection, there is no oil.
+Even though the beans are dark roasted (to perfection, I might add), there is no oil.
 That means a lot less work (and worry) for me in cleaning the grinder.

 The beans used are high-quality too.
-Koffee Kult get beans for the blend from Colombia, Sumatra, and Guatemala.
+Koffee Kult gets beans for the blend from Colombia, Sumatra, and Guatemala.

 More importantly, it’s the taste and body that make their mark: